 - Approx. 8,400 participants in total.

-- Launch period has been set for two years.
+- Trial period has been set for two years.

 - Agreement between the two governments on the full state-wide implementation of the scheme is yet to be reached.

-- Vision Australia does not have an office in Western Australia launch areas but delivers library and Seeing Eye Dog services to the state.
+- Vision Australia does not have an office in Western Australia trial sites but delivers library and Seeing Eye Dog services to the state.

-- No detail yet for a launch site.
+- No detail yet for a trial site.

 - Full scheme begins 1 July 2019 with full coverage by 2020/21.

-Q. Why is the National Disability Insurance Scheme being launched in only a few locations?
+Q. Why is the National Disability Insurance Scheme being trialled in only a few locations?

 Governments are building the scheme in selected locations in the first instance to ensure that the implementation of the scheme is informed by feedback from people with disability, their families and carers, service providers and community organisations.